ManticoreGamesInc/platform-documentation/src/tutorials/boss_tutorial.md

 end
 ```

-Add the above function `UpdateGameState` to the **PlayerClient** script.
+Create the above function `UpdateGameState` in the **PlayerClient** script.
 This function will be called from the **PlayerServer** script when it is ready to send the game state to the player.

 ```lua
 if string.len(generatorsDisabledIDStr) > 0 then